Marilyn Mosby: Police officer prosecutions in Freddie Gray case

 Mosby has good reason to separate her probe from the police.
 There is widespread community distrust of the police.
 And many critics say letting police departments investigate themselves is partly why alleged excessive use of force incidents by officers rarely draw serious punishment.

 Mosby defended the charges in a statement released through a spokesperson, and condemned the release of information as unethical.

-In a May 4, 2015, interview on Fox News, Harvard Law Professor Alan Dershowitz said that he believes Mosby overcharged the officers in an attempt to satisfy protesters and prevent further disturbances.
-Former Baltimore Prosecutor Page Croyder wrote an op-ed in The Baltimore Sun in which she described Mosby's charges as reflecting "either incompetence or an unethical recklessness".
+In a May 4, 2015, interview on Fox News, Harvard Law Professor Alan Dershowitz said that he believed Mosby overcharged the officers in an attempt to satisfy protesters and prevent further disturbances.
+Former Baltimore Prosecutor Page Croyder wrote an op-ed published by The Baltimore Sun in which she described Mosby's charges as reflecting "either incompetence or an unethical recklessness".
 Croyder said that Mosby circumvented normal procedures "to step into the national limelight", and that she "pandered to the public", creating an expectation of a conviction.

-On May 21, a grand jury indicted the officers on most of the original charges filed by Mosby, with the exception of the charges of illegal imprisonment and false arrest, and added charges of reckless endangerment to all the officers involved.
-In May 2015, Mosby appeared onstage at concert with the musician Prince, after which she was criticized for using the Freddie Gray incident for personal and political gain.
+A few days later, Mosby appeared onstage at concert with the musician Prince, after which she was criticized for using the Freddie Gray incident for personal and political gain.
 The Baltimore Sun reported that Mosby received $12,000 in free travel to speak at events around the nation after the officers were charged.

-When asked to respond to the allegation from police that she does not support the police, Mosby called the notion 'absurd', citing her family's history of working in law enforcement.
-Mosby was criticized for requesting the increased police presence, in the same neighborhood where Gray was arrested, just weeks prior to the incident.
+When asked to respond to allegations from police that she did not support them, Mosby said the notion was 'absurd', citing her family's history of working in law enforcement.
+Mosby was also criticized for requesting increased police presence, in the same neighborhood where Gray was arrested, a few weeks prior to the incident.

+On May 21, 2015, a grand jury indicted the officers on most of the original charges filed by Mosby, with the exception of charges of illegal imprisonment and false arrest, and added charges of reckless endangerment for all the officers involved.

 William Porter was the first officer tried; this resulted in a hung jury, and the judge declared a mistrial in December 2015.
-The Baltimore Sun reported that Porter was within one vote of an acquittal on the most serious charge against him.
+The Baltimore Sun reported that Porter was within one juror vote of an acquittal on the most serious charge against him.

-The second trial of officers ended on May 11, 2016, when Officer Edward Nero was acquitted on all charges.
-His acquittal resulted in increased criticism of Mosby for having moved too quickly in charging the officers.
+The second trial of the officers ended on May 11, 2016, with Officer Edward Nero being acquitted of all charges.
+His acquittal led to criticism from a variety of sources of Mosby for acting too quickly and too aggressively in charging the officers.

-The third trial ended on June 23, 2016, and Officer Goodson was acquitted on all counts.
-George Washington University Law School professor John F. Banzhaf III filed a complaint with the Maryland's Attorney Grievance Commission against Mosby, saying she did not have probable cause to charge six officers in the killing of Freddie Gray, and also that she repeatedly withheld evidence from the officers' defense attorneys.
+The third trial ended on June 23, 2016; Officer Goodson was acquitted on all counts.
+George Washington University Law School professor John F. Banzhaf III then filed a complaint with the Maryland's Attorney Grievance Commission against Mosby, saying she did not have probable cause to charge the six officers, and also that she repeatedly withheld evidence from the officers' defense attorneys.
+Banzhaf also called for Mosby to be disbarred.